BingHawk/SE4GI_project/README.md

     npm install

-if this gives an error with something called "gyp":
+if this gives an error with something called "gyp", install python 2.7 available [here](https://www.python.org/download/releases/2.7/)

-    conda deactivate se4g
+If you still have an error, uppdate this module seperatly:

+    npm install node-sass@latest
+    //Run npm install again
-    conda install python 2.7
+    npm install
+    //Uppgrade one dependancy
+    npm install vue-server-renderer@2.6.14

 ## Full list of dependancies: